 3.2.5 Use of Impact Identification method

 In the ESIA study, after the relevant data collected the main preceding steep is impact identification.
 Impact identification is the logical and systematic approaches to account of all-important environmental or project impacts and its interactions to be sure those of indirect and cumulative effects not omitted.
 Impact identification process is conduct at different stages in order to identify key issues and classifies them in to impact categories for farther study.
-There are number of impact identification methodologies and tools haven developed for ESIA study.
+There are number of impact identification methodologies and tools haven developed for impact assessment.
 However, impractical relative simple methodologies and tools are applied to impact identification due to time, data requirement and analytical capability.
-Therefore, for this particular ESIA study a matrix was used for impact identification with expert opinion (professional judgment).
+Therefore, for this particular ESMF a matrix was used for impact identification with expert opinion (professional judgment).

 3.2.6 Use of Impact prediction and Evaluation method

-Once the impacts have been identified, the next critical step in ESIA study is impact prediction and evaluation.
+Once the impacts have been identified, the next critical step in ESMF study is impact prediction and evaluation.
 Impact prediction or analysis is a technical exercise carried out through varies methods in order to estimate the likely characteristics of impacts (extent, intensity, duration, probability and significance).
-Therefore, the seven regional airport project ESIA study impact analysis was conduct through professional opinion and international quantifying standard methods.
+Therefore, the seven regional airport project ESIA study impact analysis will be conducted through professional opinion and international quantifying standard methods.

 3.2.7 Use of Mitigation measure proposing method

-The main object of ESIA is in order to avoid, reduce and mitigate negative impacts and enhance positive impact.
+The main objective of ESMF and ESIA is to avoid, reduce and mitigate negative impacts and enhance positive impact.
 Therefore, for each identified impact mitigation measure to provide based on time, cost and analytical possibility to implement.
-Moreover, the Ethiopian airlines regional airport projectESIA study mitigation measures recommended based on professional opinion and international recognized procedural methods.
+Moreover, the Ethiopian airlines regional airport project ESMF mitigation measures recommended based on professional opinion and international recognized procedural methods.

 3.3 Report Structure